Dark Sousveillance

 Cover art by John Jennings for Afrofuturism: The World of Black Sci-Fi and Fantasy Culture by Ytasha L. Womack

-This entry is under construction, a more complete entry will be available in Spring 2023.
+This entry is under construction, a more complete entry will be available the next time this course is taught (currently planned for 2025).

 *Please note that I have marked all quoted material in bold font below.
 This is to ensure that, whether citing the concept of 'dark sousveillance' or the other related concepts presented below, attributions are correctly made.
 In other words, if it appears in quotation marks (and in bold print) please cite the scholar and video rather than this Un-Textbook entry.
 Thank you!